-- 5. Plaintiff, Jerald Adams ("Plaintiff"), by and through Plaintiff's attorneys, brings this action for personal injuries suffered as a result of being prescribed and ingesting the defective and unreasonably dangerous prescription drug(s) Onglyza and/or Kombiglyze XR. - 6.
-Onglyza and Kombiglyze XR are prescribed to help lower blood sugar levels in persons with type 2 diabetes mellitus, and at all times relevant hereto, were manufactured, designed, tested, packaged, labeled, marketed, advertised, promoted, distributed, and sold by Defendants Bristol-Meyers Squibb Company, AstraZeneca Pharmaceuticals, LP, and McKesson Corporation (collectively "Defendants").
+5. Plaintiff, Diana Lawrence, individually and as personal representative of, Thomas Lawrence ("Plaintiff"), by and through Plaintiff's attorneys, brings this action for injuries suffered by Thomas Lawrence as a result of being prescribed and ingesting the defective and unreasonably dangerous prescription drug(s) Onglyza and/or Kombiglyze XR.

+6. Onglyza and Kombiglyze XR are prescribed to help lower blood sugar levels in persons with type 2 diabetes mellitus, and at all times relevant hereto, were manufactured, designed, tested, packaged, labeled, marketed, advertised, promoted, distributed, and sold by Defendants Bristol-Meyers Squibb Company, AstraZeneca Pharmaceuticals, LP, and McKesson Corporation (collectively "Defendants").
 On information and belief, Plaintiff ingested Saxagliptin resulting in injuries.